-A scale for better understanding of how to measure the quality of life has been developed by Dr Alice Villalobos.
-The scale comprises a list, called “HHHHHMM”, which stands for: hurt, hunger, hydration, hygiene, happiness, mobility, and more good days than bad days.
+A scale for better understanding of how to measure the quality of life has been developed by Dr. Alice Villalobos, DVM, DPNAP.
+The scale comprises a list – “HHHHHMM” – which stands for hurt, hunger, hydration, hygiene, happiness, mobility, and more good days than bad days.
 A score above 5 on most of these issues is acceptable in maintaining an end-of-life program.
-Dr. Alice very rightly says, too, that each pet’s situation needs an individual, kind and supportive approach.
+Dr. Alice very rightly says, too, that each animal’s situation needs an individual, kind and supportive approach.

-When that time did come, several times over, she became desperate to live at any price.
-Life is precious and we all try to keep it for ourselves as long as possible.
-The will for survival is huge.
-To our thinking at BrightHaven, this is a place where the worlds of animal and human hospice could better align.
+Poor quality of life does not necessarily translate to “I want to die.”
+Life is precious, and we all try to keep it for ourselves as long as possible.
+We know the will for survival is huge.
+To our thinking, this is an area where the worlds of animal and human hospice could better align.
 When our animals’ quality of life does not match our wish for them it is often hard for humans to bear; however, perhaps one should try to think beyond one’s own discomfort.

 On May 27, 1995, Reeve became a quadriplegic after being thrown from a horse in an equestrian competition in Virginia.
 He required a wheelchair and breathing apparatus for the rest of his life.
-Christopher lobbied on behalf of people with spinal cord injuries, and for human embryonic stem cell research afterward.
+Christopher lobbied on behalf of people with spinal cord injuries and for human embryonic stem cell research.
 He founded the Christopher Reeve Foundation and co-founded the Reeve-Irvine Research Center.

 Animals and Quality of Life

-Acute Symptoms and Quality of Life
+Quality of Life for Dying

 BrightHaven places great emphasis not only on quality of life, but also on quality of dying and death.
 We believe the way in which quality of life is measured should change as the hospice journey progresses towards dying.
 That’s where the helpful Quality of Dying Checklist comes in.